2017-2018 Grant Awards

-Robotics and Coding: In 2016, the foundation awarded $3,600 to Information Specialist Kirsten Innes at Prairieview to develop a coding and robotics course that is available to all district students as a summer school course.
-In addition, Frederick and Park Schools will receive $5,760 to enhance their robotics and coding offerings through which students will learn both basic and more advanced computer programming techniques.
+Robotics and Coding in 3 buildings AND Summer School: Prairieview Information Specialist, Kirsten Innes, received a grant to develop a coding and robotics course that is available to all district students as a summer school course.
+In addition, Frederick and Park Schools receive a grant to enhance their robotics and coding offerings through which students will learn both basic and more advanced computer programming techniques.

-Ukuleles: Frederick will receive $1,000 to purchase ukuleles that will be used to enrich the music education of 5th and 6th grade students who are not enrolled in band beginning in the fall of 2016.
+Ukuleles: Frederick received a grant to purchase ukuleles that will be used to enrich the music education of 5th and 6th grade students who are not enrolled in band beginning in the fall of 2016.

-3D Printer: Frederick has been awarded $1,000 to purchase the printer, which may provide the foundation of a Science Technology Engineering and Math (STEM) lab to enhance and increase student learning and participation in STEM activities.
+3D Printer: Frederick was been awarded a grant to purchase a 3D printer, which may provide the foundation of a Science Technology Engineering and Math (STEM) lab to enhance and increase student learning and participation in STEM activities.
 The printer will provide students with the opportunity to create and build 3D models for various projects and across curricular and extracurricular activities.

-Standing desks: With a $498 grant, Frederick will be able to purchase two standing desks that will benefit students who are better able to regulate their attention when given the opportunity to stand while working.
+Standing desks: Frederick was granted funds to purchase two standing desks that will benefit students who are better able to regulate their attention when given the opportunity to stand while working.